terraform-providers/terraform-provider-oraclepaas/website/docs/r/oraclepaas_database_service_instance.html.markdown

 * `source_service_name` - (Optional) Indicates that the service instance should be created as a "snapshot clone" of another service instance.
 Provide the name of the existing service instance whose snapshot is to be used.

 * `snapshot_name` - (Optional) The name of the snapshot of the service instance specified by sourceServiceName that is to be used to create a "snapshot clone".
 This parameter is valid only if source_service_name is specified.

+* `subnet` - (Optional) Name of the subnet within the region where the Oracle Database Cloud Service instance is to be provisioned.

 * `timezone` - (Optional) Time Zone for the Database Cloud Service instance.
 Default value is `UTC`.